The 9 Lost Throws of Funakoshi Gichin: Karate’s Forgotten Takedown Techniques

-As personally demonstrated above in his groundbreaking work Karatedo Kyohan, the first of these nine throws by Funakoshi sensei is called byobu daoshi.
+As demonstrated in his groundbreaking work Karatedo Kyohan, the first of these nine throws by Funakoshi sensei is called byobu daoshi.

-Byobu literally means a traditional folding screen, super common in Japanese society for dividing rooms and private spaces, while daoshi (taoshi) simply means to knock over, or topple, something.
+Byobu literally means a traditional folding screen, commonly used in Japanese society for dividing rooms and private spaces, while daoshi (taoshi) simply means to knock over, or topple, something.

-Hence, as shown by Funakoshi sensei above, when the high punch (jodan-zuki) flies towards your face, slide back and block it with your open front hand, and proceed by quickly grabbing the attacking wrist with your blocking hand while forcefully grabbing the chin/throat of your opponent with your free hand.
+Hence, as shown by Funakoshi sensei above, when the high punch (jodan-zuki) comes towards your face, slide back and block it with your open front hand, and proceed by quickly grabbing the attacking wrist with your blocking hand while forcefully slamming and grabbing the chin/throat of your opponent with your free hand.

-Then, swiftly step forward and trip the opponent backwards over your leg (similar to Judo’s osotogari throw) and the throw is finished.
+At the same time, swiftly step behind your opponent and trip him backwards over your leg (similar to Judo’s osotogari throw).

-Sweet, simple and slightly brutal – just like it should be.
+Sweet, simple & dirty – just like it should be.